 The department of electrical and electronic engineering offers a broad range of advanced courses as well as fundamental subjects in the field of electrical and electronic engineering.
-These courses cover basic topics necessary to understand the electrical and electronic engineering, which provide the state-of-the-art science and technology in the fields of "electronic materials," "electron devices," "wave, photonics and communication," "electronic circuit," and "power, energy and environment" and pragmatical courses, in which students acquire the practical skills of electrical and electronic engineering.
-Along with master's and doctoral research activities, students are expected to enhance the ability to identify and resolve problems.
+These courses cover basic topics necessary for understanding electrical and electronic engineering, which provide the state-of-the-art science and technology in the field: "electronic materials," "electron devices," "wave, photonics and communication," "electronic circuit," and "power, energy and environment" and pragmatical courses, in which students acquire practical skills of electrical and electronic engineering.
+Along with master's and doctoral research activities, students are expected to enhance the abilities of problem identification and resolution.